NativeScript/docs-v7/docs/core-concepts/android-runtime/advanced-topics/marking-mode-none.md

 ### Solution

-To fix the previous example you must keep implementor from being GC'ed, by attaching it to the global object (or some other long-lasting object, exported module or wherever you see fit) which is not being GC'ed ever.
+To fix the previous example you must keep implementor from being GC'ed, by attaching it to the global object (or some other long-lasting object, exported module or wherever you see fit) which will ensure it will not be GC'ed prematurely.
 Below, the `implementor` is attached to `global` for the sake of the example:

 ```javascript
 var implementor = new native.Implementor();